jaha2600/GREENLAND_INSAR/isce/tops_stack/README.md

 ## Batch Job Submission
 On sbatch use `summit_stack.sh` to run.
 This generates run files via stackSentinel.py and then executes them using in a batch shell script.
 It is set up for use with the ionospheric correction module so user will have to edit script to remove these.
 See https://github.com/isce-framework/isce2/tree/main/contrib/stack/topsStack.

+You will likely have to resubmit this job a few times due to the 24 hr max timeout window for shas nodes.
+If you look in the slurm output file it will tell you the stage where the script timed out.
+Remove the completed run_file lines from the `batch.sh` script in the run_files directory and resubmit the script commenting out everything but `cd run_files` and `./batch.sh` lines.

 USER CHANGES: upper and lower bounds for ion selection (line 26); dem, bounding box etc. for stackSentinel.py command.

 USER TROUBLESHOOTING: delete the orbits directory before starting another run to avoid errors (it will automatically re-download them when running stackSeninel.py), make sure you've changed path in dem xml file